 Most of the product reviews that I have come across were clearly biased towards the one or the other device.
 Thus, I have ordered and tested both devices whose specs and reviews are widely available on the web.
 I have created the following decision matrix that I would like to share with you, hoping to provide you with a more objective opinion about the two great devices from an electronics hobbyist’s point of view.

 Please note that I’m not engaged with any of the above manufacturers.
 I have purchased both devices and am planning to return one of them within the 30 day trial period.
-Nevertheless, if you would like to support my work, please consider using one of the affiliate links below for an eventual purchase:
+Nevertheless, please consider supporting this website by using one of the affiliate links below for an eventual purchase:

 The Decision Matrix